RMWinslow/lists/amazongames.md

 - Hober
 - When Ski Lifts Go Wrong
 - Hue
+    - Bad.
+2D Platformer
+    - Simple little game about a small child in a dangerous world.
+Occasionally it makes you walk through longer corridors while a voiceover waxes philosophically about color.
+And it irrationally annoyed me because all the stuff it says about colors is BS.
+No purple is not the farthest color, nor the most difficult for our eyes to distinguish.
+No, it's not a cultural universal that every culture calls the sky blue.
+And why on earth does this simple 2D platformer make my graphics card scream out in pain?!
+Are the background particle effects really that unoptimized?
 - Toe Jam & Earl
 - Turmoil
 - Sword Legacy Omen